peterbrowne29/CA4006_Multithreading_Factory/README.md

-To use, lauch GUI and follow instructions
+To use, launch GUI and follow instructions